Graves' disease: Eyes

 Mild cases are treated with lubricant eye drops or nonsteroidal anti-inflammatory drops.
 Severe cases threatening vision (corneal exposure or optic nerve compression) are treated with steroids or orbital decompression.
 In all cases, cessation of smoking is essential.
 Double vision can be corrected with prism glasses and surgery (the latter only when the process has been stable for a while).

-Difficulty closing eyes can be treated with lubricant gel at night, or with tape on the eyes to enable full, deep sleep.
+Difficulty closing eyes can be treated with lubricant gel at night or with tape on the eyes to enable full, deep sleep.

-Orbital decompression can be performed to enable bulging eyes to retreat back into the head.
+Orbital decompression can be performed to enable bulging eyes to retreat into the head.
 Bone is removed from the skull behind the eyes, and space is made for the muscles and fatty tissue to fall back into the skull.

-Eyelid surgery can be performed on upper and/or lower eyelids to reverse the effects of Graves' disease on the eyelids.
-Eyelid muscles can become tight with Graves' disease, making it impossible to close the eyes all the way.
-Eyelid surgery involves an incision along the natural crease of the eyelid, and a scraping away of the muscle that holds the eyelid open.
-This makes the muscle weaker, which allows the eyelid to extend over the eyeball more effectively.
-Eyelid surgery helps reduce or eliminate dry eye symptoms.

 For management of clinically active Graves' disease, orbitopathy (clinical activity score >2) with at least mild to moderate severity, intravenous glucocorticoids are the treatment of choice, usually administered in the form of pulse intravenous methylprednisolone.
 Studies have consistently shown that pulse intravenous methylprednisolone is superior to oral glucocorticoids both in terms of efficacy and decreased side effects for managing Graves' orbitopathy.

 Prognosis

-If left untreated, more serious complications could result, including birth defects in pregnancy, increased risk of a miscarriage, bone mineral loss and, in extreme cases, death.
+If left untreated, more serious complications could result, including birth defects in pregnancy, increased risk of a miscarriage, bone mineral loss and, in extreme cases, death (e.g. indirectly through complications, or through a thyroid storm event).
 Graves' disease is often accompanied by an increase in heart rate, which may lead to further heart complications, including loss of the normal heart rhythm (atrial fibrillation), which may lead to stroke.
-If the eyes are proptotic (bulging) enough that the lids do not close completely at night, dryness will occur – with the risk of a secondary corneal infection, which could lead to blindness.
+If the eyes are proptotic (bulging) enough that the lids do not close completely at night, dryness will occur, with the risk of a secondary corneal infection, which could lead to blindness.
 Pressure on the optic nerve behind the globe can lead to visual field defects and vision loss, as well.
-Prolonged untreated hyperthyroidism can lead to bone loss, which may resolve when treated.
+Prolonged, untreated hyperthyroidism can lead to bone loss, which may resolve when treated.